 Although it requires a certain degree of core and arm strength, ocean kayaking is a sport that anyone can take pleasure in–the inexperienced as well as the expert paddler.
 Luckily, ocean kayaks are very easy to use and very forgiving.

 It’s best to get an early start in the morning, when light fragrant breezes blow over the calm ocean water.
 In the afternoon, the trade winds tend to really pick up and turn the near-flat ocean into choppy waves.
 The waves will definitely influence your forward paddle strokes and the experience you have on the water as a whole.

 Just remember that the privilege of enjoying gliding across the pristine, turquoise waters during your guided tour comes with an exceptional Kuliana, or responsibility to assist in protecting and preserving O’ahu’s wildlife sanctuaries.

 Kailua is often cited as Hawaii’s best, and for good reason.
-If you’re visiting to do more than hang around and shop in the small stores that dot Kailua Road, you should give the crew at Kailua Sailboards & Kayaks a visit and plan your next adventure.
-You can save 15 percent by booking on their website www.kailuasailboards.com.
+If you’re visiting to do more than hang around and shop in the small stores that dot Kailua Road, you should give the crew at Kailua Beach Adventures a visit and plan your next adventure.
+You can save 15 percent by booking on their website www.kailuabeachadventures.com.

-One thing to keep in mind, they do not rent or conduct tours on Sundays.
+One thing to keep in mind, they do not rent kayaks or conduct tours on Sundays.